 - Consider who to ask for letters of recommendation.

-- The AMCAS application opens and you can begin to enter information in early May.
+- The AMCAS application opens and you can begin to enter information on May 1, 2019.

 - When you enter the names of those writing a Letter of Recommendation, each will be assigned a Letter Writer Number.
 Now give your AMCAS ID number and that Letter Writer Number to those individuals writing a Letter of Recommendation for you and they will be able to upload their letter directly to AMCAS.
 You can send your writers our Instructions & Tips for Letter Writers.